Texas Mineral Resources Corp. (OTCMKTS:TMRC) Short Interest Update

 Texas Mineral Resources Corp.
-(OTCMKTS:TMRC) was the recipient of a large decrease in short interest in February.
-As of February 12th, there was short interest totalling 31,400 shares, a decrease of 19.5% from the January 28th total of 39,000 shares.
-Based on an average daily trading volume, of 1,968,300 shares, the short-interest ratio is presently 0.0 days.
+(OTCMKTS:TMRC) saw a significant growth in short interest in February.
+As of February 26th, there was short interest totalling 52,300 shares, a growth of 66.6% from the February 11th total of 31,400 shares.
+Based on an average trading volume of 1,833,700 shares, the short-interest ratio is currently 0.0 days.

 Receive News & Ratings for Texas Mineral Resources Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Texas Mineral Resources and related companies with MarketBeat.com's FREE daily email newsletter.